YsaMee/School-Portfolio/README.md

 I’m still learning, experimenting, and making mistakes along the way—but that’s all part of the fun.
 **Thanks for stopping by!** 🌱

+I dedicated a few of my work to HawtStrokes for inspiring me and motivating me to become as good of a programmer as you.